 Then I painted it using some “Primitive” Americana Chalky Finish.
 It was almost done but I wanted some more details.

 I designed an image and transferred it to the bench.
+You will find a full tutorial on how to transfer on wood here.
 I also made two slipcovers for the pillows with a grain sack style using the same color of the bench.

 My daughters were really excited when I finished it as they saw me working on it, and they wanted to try it, even I tried it and I can assure you it is sturdy.
 I am so happy with it!!